 You'll be up early again this morning to join up with others at the lodge for your game drive.
 If you're lucky you may get to see the elusive African Wild Dog.
 You're guide will introduce you to all aspects of this incredible area.

-An afternoon activity awaits after lunch and a refreshing siesta.
+An afternoon activity awaits after lunch and a refreshing siesta, before heading on another game drive this evening.

 You will be collected from your camp and transferred by boat water level dependant to Camp Okavango.